Robin-Glover/cyclistic-case-study/README.md

 ## Tools Used

 - **Microsoft Excel**: Utilized for initial data cleaning, transformation, and exploratory analysis.
-- **MySQL**: Employed for combining, further data cleaning and querying large datasets to extract meaningful patterns and insights.
-- **Tableau Public**: Created interactive dashboards to visualize data trends and support findings.
-- **GitHub**: Hosted the project repository, including documentation and code, for version control and collaboration.

-## Tools Used

-- **Microsoft Excel**: Utilized for initial data cleaning, transformation, and exploratory analysis.
 - **SQL**: Employed for combining, further data cleaning and querying large datasets to extract meaningful patterns and insights.
 - **Tableau Public**: Created interactive dashboards to visualize data trends and support findings.
 - **GitHub**: Hosted the project repository, including documentation and code, for version control and collaboration.